iCliniq Logo

 How Does Dalfampridine Work?

-Dalfampridine is a neurofunctional modifier that is used to enhance walking in individuals with multiple sclerosis, where the nerves do not function normally and result in loss of muscle coordination, numbness, weakness, impaired vision, speech discrepancy, and problems with bladder control.
+Dalfampridine is a neurofunctional modifier used to enhance walking in individuals with multiple sclerosis.
+When the nerves do not function normally, patients may experience loss of muscle coordination, numbness, weakness, impaired vision, speech discrepancy, and problems with bladder control.
 Dalfampridine is either used alone or in conjunction with other medications that help relieve the symptoms of multiple sclerosis.
-Dalfampridine belongs to the group of pharmaceutical drugs called the potassium channel blockers.
+It belongs to the group of pharmaceutical drugs called the potassium channel blockers.
 This medication works by reinforcing the signals sent by the brain through the nervous system that have been deactivated or damaged by multiple sclerosis.

 What Is the Dosage of Dalfampridine?